Stamps International Requirement

 Passport: Do you have one?
 Is it still valid?
 U.S. citizens can learn how to apply for your first passport or renew at

 Visa: Does your host country require one?
 This is a complicated question whose answer depends on your country of citizenship, the purpose and length of your visit and the regulations of the host country.
-Research visa requirements well in advance of your departure because some can take several months to acquire.
+Research visa requirements well in advance of your departure date.
+Some student visas can take several months to acquire.
+Plus, assembling the visa application will take time.
+Official transcripts, photographs and an official letter of admission from the host university are typical requirements.

 - African Studies